Genesis leaving Penrose for Wynyard Quarter: Mansons leases top of $247m block to energy business

 • Genesis Energy's move to import coal

 Genesis has since September 2013 been headquartered in the Genesis Energy Building, the Central Park Corporate Centre, 660 Great South Rd, Penrose.
-That complex is owned by NZX-listed Goodman Property Trust.
+That complex is owned by property funds managed by Oyster Group.

 Those headquarters are 6km from the CBD so the shift indicates Genesis wanted more of a prime position amongst a lineup of big corporates with its new neighbours including Air New Zealand, Datacom and Fonterra.